AI & Privacy

 Orca-Mini (3B to 70B Parameters)

-Llama-based models trained using Orca methodology.
+Llama-based models trained using Orca methodology for learning complex reasoning patterns.

 Key Specifications: